Nathan Gonzalez preparing a sample for HPLC analysis in the Fisher research group.

 Pre-Dental, Pre-Medical, Pre-Pharmacy, or Pre-Veterinary Specialization: Bachelor of Science (BS) in Chemistry

 Requirements do vary from school to school.
-Students considering a career in medicine are strongly advised to contact the professional school of their choice early in their studies for academic advising.
+Students considering this career path are strongly advised to contact the school of their choice early in their studies for admission requirements.

-The admission process to these professional schools is highly competitive which includes a review of:
+The admission process is highly competitive and typically includes a review of:

 - transcripts (courses, grades)

 - VCAT Veterinary College Admission Test

 For competitive applications, Department of Physical Sciences provides Community Recommendation Letter to their academically outstanding chemistry majors who demonstrate excellence in activities such as research, community service, chemistry club or others.
 Letters are endorsed by faculty/staff in the department after approval by the majority of votes.

 Eligibility (minimum cumulative GPA of 3.70) does not guarantee approval.
 When to apply: Usually at a time of applying to graduate/professional school.
 How to apply: Submit written request to your research or academic advisor or department chair.